Ody Abbott

-Ody Cleon Abbott (September 5, 1888 – April 13, 1933) was a major league outfielder for the St. Louis Cardinals for one year in 1910.
+Ody Cleon Abbott (September 5, 1888 – April 13, 1933) was an American major league outfielder for the St. Louis Cardinals for one year in 1910.
 He attended the California State Normal School and Washington & Jefferson College.

 He had a rather disappointing season, batting only .186 and striking out 20 out of 70 times.
 He played from September to October of that year.

 He fought in World War I in the Army during 1918.